 Designing for website accessibility for users with little to no vision, and using Screen Readers

 As a user who doesn’t experience any real vision or textile considerations, I find discussions about accessibility within the internet space fascinating.
+I had never truly considered the experience a non-visual user might have visiting my website with a screen reader, and after attending a webinar recently it’s become one of my biggest arguments for accessible web design.

 A few months ago I attended a webinar presented by a near-blind web developer.
 She offered a chance to experience what surfing the internet is like for someone who uses a screen reader.
 It was an absolutely mind blowing experience.